-Attendance to conference and seminars should be agreed with the Supervisor, before any request
+Attendance to conference and seminars should be agreed with the Supervisor, before any request is submitted to the Course.
+Students can receive additional research funds if they are included in

 The students travelling expenses for attending the course in Verona are funded by the PhD Course.